theventurecity/data-toolkit/README.md

     * Further reading: Our post on [Rolling Quick Ratios for Product Decision-Making](https://medium.com/theventurecity/rolling-quick-ratios-for-product-decision-making-ec758166a10f)

-* The **Mini-Pipeline: Cohort Analysis** notebook ([GitHub]() | [Colab](https://colab.research.google.com/drive/1oYy-wJl6VZFgOsv8uw7iGChQxUjrR5rf)) transforms the DAU Decorated data set into a cohort analysis dataframe to examine monthly user retention and cohort revenue LTV.
+* The **Mini-Pipeline: Cohort Analysis** notebook ([GitHub](Mini_Pipeline_Cohort_Analysis.ipynb) | [Colab](https://colab.research.google.com/drive/1oYy-wJl6VZFgOsv8uw7iGChQxUjrR5rf)) transforms the DAU Decorated data set into a cohort analysis dataframe to examine monthly user retention and cohort revenue LTV.
 Cohort *retention* metrics help us see how long users continue to use the product after the first time they use it.
-Good retention makes growth so much easier and efficient: newly-acquired users count toward user growth rather than merely replacing lost users.
+Good retention makes growth so much easier and efficient: newly-acquired users count toward user growth rather than having to replace lost users.

-* The **Mini-Pipeline: Engagement** notebook ([GitHub]() | [Colab](https://colab.research.google.com/drive/1nznm8WRU0dJcMNAR4U5CpkHpbMI-nmWD)) shows how to transform the DAU Decorated data set into engagement dataframes to analyze a DAU Histogram, Active Days per Month over Time, and Multi-Day Users Ratio over Time. *Engagement* metrics gauge the extent to which users find value in the product by measuring the frequency with which they use it.
+* The **Mini-Pipeline: Engagement** notebook ([GitHub](Mini_Pipeline_Engagement.ipynb) | [Colab](https://colab.research.google.com/drive/1nznm8WRU0dJcMNAR4U5CpkHpbMI-nmWD)) shows how to transform the DAU Decorated data set into engagement dataframes to analyze a DAU Histogram, Active Days per Month over Time, and Multi-Day Users Ratio over Time. *Engagement* metrics gauge the extent to which users find value in the product by measuring the frequency with which they use it.
 In this way, we can use data to assess and track product-market fit, an important but tricky concept for which data helps supplement gut feel.
 Solid engagement sets the stage for retention over a long period of time.

     * Further reading: Our post on [Going Beyond DAU/MAU Metrics for Growth](https://medium.com/theventurecity/going-beyond-dau-mau-metrics-for-growth-169b9eac7aec)